Creating environment templates

 - If you selected "DataStage" for the runtime type, define the location:

 - IBM if the runtime is on IBM Cloud.

-Your new environment template is listed under Environment templates on the Environments page of your project.
+Your new environment template is listed under Templates on the Environments page in the Manage tab of your project.
 From this page, you can update an environment template, see which runtimes are active, and track the number of capacity units per hour your runtimes have consumed so far.
 You can also stop runtimes from here.

 Notebook environments (Anaconda Python or R distributions):

 - You can't add a software customization to the default Python and R environment templates included in Watson Studio.
 You can only add a customization to an environment template that you create.

 - If you add a software customization using conda, your environment must have at least 2 GB RAM.

 - You can't customize an R environment for a notebook by installing R packages directly from CRAN or GitHub.
 You can check if the CRAN package you want is available only from conda channels and, if the package is available, add that package

 - After you have started a notebook in an Watson Studio environment, you can't create another conda environment from inside that notebook and use it.
 Watson Studio environments do not behave like a Conda environment manager.